 Using Theano Gradient function

 Let’s try some more useful and sophisticated functions as we move towards a minimal training example.
-Here we’ll try to find out derivative of an expression with respect to a parameter
+Here we’ll try to find out the derivative of an expression with respect to a parameter

 We’ll compute the gradient of the logistic function defined above, which can be plotted as: